 These are definitely important things, but they could probably wait till six weeks if you aren’t super jazzed about having the transvaginal probe… well, probing.
 Transvaginally.

 As you move through the weeks (and we’ll get more specific down below), more and more details emerge and the doctor has a full scale capacity to determine viability typically between 11 and 14 weeks.

 Somewhere in this stretch of time, a heartbeat will emerge.
 The doctor will also seek to measure a few dimensions on your little beanie baby, using the head and the stomach and other parts–this is mostly so they can estimate the due date (get your bets in before this!!).

 Beyond that, an ultrasound will allow the doc to determine if you have multiple tenants!

 The likelihood of spotting anything even remotely close to a gender in early pregnancy scans is basically not a thing.
 Technically, junk is growing at about seven weeks, but growing does not mean grown.
-Something the size of a kidney bean probably doesn’t have much to show just yet, momma.
+Something the size of a kidney bean probably doesn’t have much to show just yet, mama.
 Keep waiting!

-Related: Signs You Need to Call Your OBGYN
+Related Reading: Signs You Need to Call Your OBGYN

 How do they do an early pregnancy scan?

 Let’s just say… they get the best view from inside.